How Long Does Grief Last?

 Although talking to family members and attending support groups can be helpful, many cases of grief benefit from the support of mental health professionals.
 Grief counseling can take many forms and may use various therapeutic approaches, including those discussed below:

-While therapy can be beneficial for individuals experiencing grief, some may not have access to in-person forms of treatment.
+While therapy can be beneficial for individuals experiencing grief, some may not have in-person forms of treatment.
 For example, those who lack health insurance might struggle to find a provider.
 Others could find in-person therapy inconvenient, as discussing the personal details of grief face-to-face can be challenging.
 Online therapy may be an effective and convenient alternative.

 Takeaway